AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 A crucial component of any add-on that consumes the Document API is the communication bridge with the iFrame.
 As we've seen in [this figure](#fig-communication-api), it's precisely the role of the **Communication API**.

 The mechanism is straightforward: through the `runtime` object ([`code.js`](#code-start), line 2), you can invoke the `exposeApi()` method, which grants the iFrame access to the object literal that is passed as a parameter.
-The iFrame must get to the `runtime`, too, and use the `apiProxy()` method passing `"script"`.
+The iFrame must get to the `runtime`, too, and use its `apiProxy()` method passing `"script"`.
 This asynchronous call results in the same object whose `log()` can now be invoked.

 ![Add-on Communication API](img/tut/grid-addon-communicationapi.png)

-It would not be uncommon to define an object literal first and pass it to the `exposeAPI` later; in any case, mind the syntax if you need the functions to call each other.
-For instance, the following won't work, as arrow functions' `this` is inherited from the enclosing scope, and there's none provided.
+It would not be uncommon to define an object literal first and pass it to the `exposeAPI` later.
+In any case, mind the syntax if you need the functions to call each other: for instance, the following won't work, as arrow functions' `this` is inherited from the enclosing scope, and there's none provided.

 ```js
 runtime.exposeApi({